-Flavor packed stuffed peppers!
 We love these easy sausage stuffed peppers filled with chicken sausage, spinach, ricotta cheese, and tomatoes.
-Thanks to chicken sausage, these stuffed peppers are hearty, flavorful, and very simple to make.
-Jump to the Easy Sausage Stuffed Peppers Recipe or read on to see our tips for making them.
+Thanks to chicken sausage, these stuffed peppers are hearty, flavorful, and quick to make.

 Stuffed peppers make an excellent dinner.
 Enjoy them alone or alongside your favorite salad.
-You can stuff peppers with just about anything — vegetables, rice, meat, and cheese being common.
+You can stuff peppers with just about anything like vegetables, rice, meat, and cheese.
 Here’s our easy vegetarian stuffed peppers if you are interested.
 They are light and so flavorful.

 To make these easy stuffed peppers, you will need the following:

-- Peppers — In the photos, we are using sweet bell peppers (any color works).
+- Peppers — In our photos, we are using sweet bell peppers (any color works).
 For a spicier version, try poblano peppers instead.

 - Spinach — Both fresh and frozen spinach will work.
 Fresh spinach leaves can be stirred into the sausage mixture and cooked until wilted.
 Frozen spinach should be thawed first and then squeezed dry of excess liquid before adding to the sausage.